Thank you for your patience and support through these continued difficult times.

 - Sensible footwear, no sandals, flip flops, crocs or open toed shoes

 - Trousers or shorts to be able to access roktagons and outdoor climbing

-- No expensive clothing or coats they will get dirty and children do get anxious
+- No expensive clothing or coats they will get dirty

 - Wellingtons in winter or wet weather- you can leave labelled wellies at Nursery

 - NAME LABELS IN ALL CLOTHING- WE CANNOT FIND MISPLACED CLOTHING IF IT HAS NO NAME

 - Encourage your child to become independent in using the toilet, it boosts their confidence and self esteem and gives them independence in the Nursery

 We are practising perseverance and resilience.

 - we don't let doubts stop us from trying.

 - we are not afraid because we know we are not alone.